How to help your child at home, so they are ready for Nursery

-Here are lots of ways you can support your child so they are ready to join us in Nursery:
+Here are lots of ways you can support your child, so they are ready to join us in EYFS for their Nursery year:

-- Sing song and nursery rhymes - how many can they learn?
+- Sing songs and nursery rhymes - how many do they know?

 - Play Simon Says to develop listening and attention skills and follow directions.